LucasWinkler/TurboGames/README.md

     <tr>
       <td>Production</td>
       <td>master</td>
       <td>Accepts merges from the development branch.
-We will merge to production at the end of each iteration.</td>
+We will merge to this branch at the end of each iteration.</td>
     </tr>
     <tr>
       <td>Development</td>
       <td>develop</td>
-      <td>Accepts merges from feature branches.</td>
+      <td>Accepts merges from feature branches.
+This is the branch with the latest features.</td>
     </tr>
     <tr>
       <td>Features</td>